keboola/connection-docs/extractors/facebook/index.md

 ![Screenshot - Create configuration](/extractors/facebook/createconfig.png)

 Authorize the Facebook account with access to the Facebook page you want to extract.
 You will be asked for the `read_insights,public_profile,pages_show_list` [permissions](https://developers.facebook.com/docs/facebook-login/permissions).
-Optionally you can use `Direct token insert` to specify manually generated access token.
+Optionally, you can use `Direct token insert` to specify a manually generated access token.

 You can always revoke the authorization by removing the *Keboola Connection Extractor* from the list in the [Facebook apps tab](https://www.facebook.com/settings?tab=applications) (under settings).